-1. Something to sit on and a couple of golf umbrellas
+Something to sit on and a couple of golf umbrellas

-You never know when you show up at a field if there will be stands to sit in or if you'll just be standing around on the sidelines- so my advice it to keep a couple of collapsible camp chairs in your car so you can be comfortable while cheering for your favorite team.
+You never know when you show up at a field if there will be stands to sit in or if you'll just be standing around on the sidelines- so my advice is to keep a couple of collapsible camp chairs This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. in your car so you can be comfortable while cheering for your favorite team.

-2. A spare sweatshirt or jacket
+A spare sweatshirt or jacket

-3. Extra hydration and snacks
+Extra hydration and snacks

 No matter how hard I try to remember to send every child to his or her practice with a water bottle, once in a while I do forget.
-And rather than head all the way back home and then back to practice again… it is so much easier to just walk around to the trunk of my car and pull a bottle out from the “emergency stash” that I keep in the back!
+And rather than head all the way back home and then back to practice again- it is so much easier to just walk around to the trunk of my car and pull a bottle out from the case of water that I keep in the back!

-Depending on the sport, if you can keep some spare equipment in the car in the event that your child (or a team mate) forgets theirs on the day of the “big game”- you can really save the day.
+Depending on the sport, if you can keep some spare equipment in the car in the event that your child (or a teammate) forgets theirs on the day of the “big game”- you can really save the day.

 Sunscreen and bug spray

-After a long winter spent under layers and layers of clothing- it is hard to get back into routine of remembering to apply sunscreen before games!
+After a long winter spent under layers and layers of clothing- it is hard to get back into a routine of remembering to apply sunscreen before games!
 I keep a bottle of sunscreen and a bottle of bug spray in the pocket of my driver's side door so that I always have it on hand!